 Step 1.
 Identify surface waters in the study area.
 Classify and describe aquatic habitats (streams, rivers, lakes, ponds, and estuaries) within the study area.
-Conduct cursory in-stream surveys, where possible based on depth and flow, to identify the presence of aquatic organisms (fish, crayfish, benthic macroinvertebrates, etc.)
+Conduct cursory in-stream surveys, where possible based on depth and flow, to identify the presence of aquatic organisms (fish, crayfish, benthic macroinvertebrates, etc.) and to record stream physical characteristics (width, depth, substrate, bank height).
+Artificial ponds do not require survey, but should be described based on the quality of aquatic habitat that they provide.

 - Step 2.
-Determine whether streams are jurisdictional and note whether they are intermittent or perennial using the guidance from the latest version of the DEQ-DWR Methodology for Identification of Intermittent and Perennial Streams and Their Origins.
-Use the most recent NCDWR Stream Identification Form to make jurisdictional calls when there is ambiguity (i.e. any stream not clearly perennial). - Prepare a NC Stream Assessment Method (NCSAM) Field Assessment Form for each stream that is degraded or where a lower mitigation ration may be appropriate in accordance with the most recent NCSAM User Manual.
+Determine whether streams are potentially jurisdictional and note whether they are intermittent or perennial using the guidance from the latest version of the DEQ-DWR Methodology for Identification of Intermittent and Perennial Streams and Their Origins.
+Use the most recent NCDWR Stream Identification Form to make jurisdictional calls when there is ambiguity (i.e. any stream not clearly perennial). - Prepare a NC Stream Assessment Method (NCSAM) Field Assessment Form for each stream that is degraded or where a lower mitigation ratio may be appropriate in accordance with the most recent NCSAM User Manual.